 The Director of the Office of Institutional Equity is responsible for ensuring that the program is coordinated within Rhode Island College.

-As Affirmative Action Officer, I assume the responsibility for ensuring that this equal opportunity policy will be carried out within the College.
+As Affirmative Action Officer, I assume the responsibility for ensuring that these policies will be carried out within the College.